pokhreldipesh/nepalidate/README.md

 ### Local languages

-Currently nepali and english language are supported.
-You can use your own language by using callback function.
+Currently nepali and english language are available but this is not limited, you can use your own language by using callback function.

 ```php
 $date->toNepali()->lang('np')->format('Y-m-d'); // २०५०-१०-८